Blockchain Disruption: 58 Industries Set to Change Forever Part 5 Infrastructure

 Hyundai Merchant Marine (HMM) of South Korea performed trials in 2017 with a blockchain system developed with Samsung SDS that has used IoT devices for real-time monitoring.
 For vessel arrival/departure, bills of lading, and cargo tracking, the "paperless operation" was a regular practice.

 Helium and NetObjex, for instance, have recently launched blockchain-based networks for IoT devices in internet infrastructure and smart city transportation, respectively.
 Others are concerned with the security of IoT networks.

-As critical infrastructure, such as power plants and transportation, is fully equipped with connected sensors, privacy and security issues exist.
-Companies like Xage now use blockchain's tamper-proof ledgers to secure industrial device networks.
+As critical infrastructure, such as power plants and transportation, is fully equipped with connected sensors, privacy, and security issues exist.
+Companies like Xage use blockchain's tamper-proof ledgers to secure industrial device networks.

 The Future of 3D Printing

 3D printing and "additive manufacturing" (building 3D objects by adding layer upon layer of material) are technologically advanced processes in which digital files are accessible with a mouse click.
 Consequently, the exchange of parts and products is much faster and monitored, resulting in more innovative digital supply networks and supply chains.

 Using blockchain to support these evolving infrastructures can eliminate security flaws, protect intellectual property from theft, and streamline project management, ultimately assisting the 3D printing and additive manufacturing sectors grow and scale.

 As part of its BASECAMP (Blockchain Approach for Supply Chain Additive Manufacturing Parts) project, the US Air Force, for example, collaborates with SIMBA Chain: the blockchain-based platform registers and tracks 3D-printed parts for a more secure and tamper-proof record.